 TICKS: You can remove them with a tick remover or twist them off with tweezers, making sure you get the mouthparts as well, if these are left under the hedgehog’s skin, these can go septic.

 Regular weight checks are vital to ensure that the hedgehog is doing well.
 Internal parasites can make them eat a lot but not gain weight.
 A daily weight gain of 10g is ideal until the correct bodyweight is attained.
-If the hedgehog loses weight or stays static, gets green diarrhoea or starts coughing or wheezing please ring 01534 734340 if you live in Jersey or seek advice from your vet or nearest wildlife hospital in the UK - phone the BHPS on 01584 890801 for your nearest hedgehog carer who will be able to advise you about worming.
+If the hedgehog loses weight or stays static, gets green diarrhoea or starts coughing or wheezing please seek advice from your vet or nearest wildlife hospital in the UK - phone the BHPS on 01584 890801 for your nearest hedgehog carer who will be able to advise you about worming.

 WORMING: Hedgehogs suffer from intestinal worms (often from their mother) which can give them diarrhoea (green or slimy and smelly) and can also take away their appetite.
 If they have hedgehog fluke they can become very agitated, stop eating, climb the walls of their box or cage or dig in the corners incessantly.
 If this parasite is left untreated, the hedgehog will die, please seek advice urgently (See above for contact details).
 They also suffer from lungworm which make them cough, sniffle, wheeze and make rattling noises in their chests.
 We worm most of the autumn juveniles in our care, if you live in the UK please seek advice from your local vet or hedgehog carer.